How to get a bigger mortgage

 If you’re putting down a small house deposit, you’re self-employed or you’ve struggled with debt in recent years, mortgage lenders may reduce the loan amount you can borrow

-How to get approved for a higher mortgage loan
+How to get a higher mortgage amount

 If your credit rating is good and you’re putting down a bigger house deposit, you may be able to get a mortgage loan of 5 times your salary.
 Or, if you earn over a certain amount or have a job in a professional role (think doctor or solicitor) or a ‘blue-light’ role (think paramedic or police officer), you may be able to qualify for a higher lending scheme, letting you borrow up to 5.5 times or even 6.5 times your income.